consumet/consumet.ts/docs/guides/getting-started.md

   const streamingServers = await gogoanime.fetchEpisodeServers(episodes[0].id);
 }
 ```
+*see also [ANIME documentation](./anime.md#anime) for more information.*\
 Awesome, that was easy.
-*see also [ANIME documentation](./anime.md#anime) for more information.*

-if you want to use different providers, you can check the providers list [here](https://github.com/consumet/providers-status/blob/main/providers-list.json).
+if you want to use different providers, you can check the providers list [here](https://consumet.org/extensions/list/) or in [json format](https://github.com/consumet/providers-status/blob/main/providers-list.json).

 if you have any questions, please join the [discord server](https://discord.gg/qTPfvMxzNH) or open an [issue](https://github.com/consumet/extensions/issues).